Syros – Agios Kirikos

 Ferries to Ikaria

-The price of a ferry from Syros to Agios Kirikos typically range between $45* and $53*.
-On average the Syros Agios Kirikos ferry is $53*.
-The cheapest Syros Agios Kirikos ferry prices start from $45*.
-The average price for a foot passenger is $53*.
+Ferry prices for a ferry from Syros to Agios Kirikos typically range between $57* and $200*.
+On average the Syros Agios Kirikos ferry is $111*.
+The cheapest Syros Agios Kirikos ferry prices start from $57*.
+The average price for a foot passenger is $65*.
+The average price for a Syros Agios Kirikos car ferry is $202*.

 More routes than anyone else.